HenkWillcock/SWEN301ArchitectureProject/Essay.md

 * Most moves won't utilise the 'New Queen' field.
 There should be a 'PromotionMove' class extending this one which adds this field.
 * 'Move Type' shouldn't be a String, it should be an enumerated type.
 This would remove many oppurtunities for bugs and allow developers to see all the possible move types easily.
 * The name 'On Source' isn't very descriptive, it should be renamed 'Moving Piece'.

+##### Piece
+Used for storing data about a single piece.
+This is an abstract class and has a concrete class for each type of piece (King, Queen, Bishop, Knight, Rook and Pawn).
+This architecture has potiential to reduce the complexity of the program, but these piece-specific concrete classes do nothing other than change the 'toString()' method of the 'Piece' class.

 ### 2.2 Data Structures